 The Sky Wheel is the first thing you will notice on Myrtle Beach’s Boardwalk and Promenade – it’s very tall!
 Purchase your tickets and hop into one of its climate controlled gondolas for a 360 degree view of the boardwalk and the Atlantic Ocean.
 The Sky Wheel takes you 200 feet above sea level, it’s a memorable experience.

-Children and adults absolutely love this aquarium!
+Children and adults absolutely love Ripley’s Aquarium!
 Expect to stay at least 3 hours to watch the live shows, tour the thousands of species of marine life and experience its underwater tunnel.
 The aquarium also offers many interactive stations allowing you to touch jelly fish, sharks and sting rays.
 After your visit, relax at the popular Jimmy Buffet’s Margaritaville nearby and order from their array of sandwiches, hamburgers and drinks.

 After lunch, grab your beach gear and spend some time relaxing on the beach or playing in the water.
 It is recommended to stay at a hotel or resort with easy access to the beach.
 It’s not only convenient, but also to avoid paying to park or going through the trouble of looking for a parking spot for some beach time.

 Medieval Times Dinner and Tournament

 This is one dinner show you will not want to miss!
 Medieval Times at Myrtle Beach Castle will transport you to medieval Spain.
 A four course dinner is provided for everyone during the show.
 Feast on garlic bread, tomato bisque soup, roasted chicken, sweet buttered corn, herb-basted potatoes, the pastry of the Castle, coffee and two rounds of select beverages.